ForNetCode/spa-server/docs/guide/spa-client-npm-package.md

 cd jsclient && yarn install && yarn build
 ```
 ### Command Line
-You can install `spa-client` commandline tool. the doc is [here](https://timzaak.github.io/spa-server/guide/spa-client-command-line.html#source-code)
+You can install `spa-client` commandline tool if the npm package does not support your OS platform. read [doc](./spa-client-command-line#source-code).